 There are so many clever things to help organize these days.
 Consider buying bed risers as they can give students extra storage space under their bed (perhaps an under-the-bed box or some plastic drawers at the least).
 Some kids like to put a mini-fridge under there too.
 Check to see if their dorm provides one.
+Recently we came across Dorm Room Bed Skirt Panels which are long and can cover all the junk that ends up getting stored below the bed.
 There are fun ottomans that provide both storage and extra seating space for when their friends come to hang out.
 Check to see if the dorm provides a hutch over their desk, but if not they can be bought easily too.
 They will need a place for their books, a printer, a desk lamp, or even a microwave or coffee maker.
 There are clever little shelves that attach to the side of the bed that are rather useful to hold their phone, glasses, drinks, etc.

 Most girls really like to jazz it up and why not?
 If possible suggest they check with their roommate before you begin your multiple shopping trips.
 My daughter has turned to Etsy to purchase many of her dorm decor from tapestries to wall art, from decorative pillows to a hanging light photo display.
 Etsy is a great place to shop as many items are more reasonably priced than the national retailers and they have unique items.
 Simply search dorm decor and start your search.
 Lately, covering the walls in big tapestries is the rage.
 It is actually a great idea, because in some of the older dorms, like Salley, there are cinderblock walls.
 This also makes it difficult to hang things, but no worries; because Command hooks have you covered.
-They have many pretty, as well as functional, things.
+HaveUHeard that you need to apply rubbing alcohol first before hanging the command strip or it won’t adhere?
 Candles are not allowed in the dorms, but there are many great LED candles out there now.
 Area rugs also warm up a room, particularly since the floors are all cold tile.

 I haven’t forgotten our sons; there just isn’t as much to say.
 It probably took us three times the amount of time to set up our daughter’s room compared to our son.
 Dormify introduced a guy’s collection which is worth checking out.
 Basically, they will need the same essentials, but as far as décor goes, most boys are happy with a poster or two and possibly a flag or banner.
 Nole paraphernalia is usually a hit too and Etsy has some great items including a rustic wood wall sign.
+We know the guys will love some of the FSU decor from Bed, Bath & Beyond including this recycled metal wall sign.
 My only other advice is to start shopping early, remember hooks to hang the shower curtain (and be sure at least one person brings one) have items on hold to pick up at local Tallahassee stores if possible and bring tools and double-sided tape.